opf/openproject/docs/bim-guide/revit-add-in/README.md

 ## Before Usage

-Please check the following steps before useing the OpenProject BIM Edition.
+Please check the following steps before using the OpenProject BIM Edition.

 1. Does OpenProject BIM support your [Version of Revit](#system-requirements)?
 2. Did you already install the latest Version of our OpenProject BIM Addin?